elucian/bee/syntax/standard.md

 Other rules in system.io

-|function | Purpose
+|rule | Purpose
 |---------|------------------------------------------
 | exist   | Check if file exist on disk
 | open    | Open a file for read or print
 | save    | Save file modifications to disk
 | undo    | Restore file modification before save
 | close   | Close a file after using it
-| scrap   | Remove one or more file from disk
+| clean   | Remove one or more file from disk
 | new     | Make a new directory
 | remove  | Remove a directory / with files
-| list    | Read a list of files from directory
+| files   | Read a list of files from directory
-| tree    | Read tree of directory in memory
+| folders | Read tree of directory in memory
 | where   | Current working folder name
 | change  | Change current working folder